-The Parental Leave Regulations give parents of young (and disabled) children provision for time away from work to fulfil childcare responsibilities.
-Parental Leave is the right to take unpaid leave for the purpose of caring for a child.
-From 2nd April 2017 this includes children up to the age of 18 years. http://intranet/our-people/hr/time-off-work/paternity-leave/.
+The parental Leave Regulations give parents of young (and disabled) children provision for time away from work to fulfil childcare responsibilities.
+Parental leave is the right to take unpaid leave for the purpose of caring for a child.
+From 5th April 2015 this includes children up to the age of 18 years.
 Parents have an entitlement to 18 weeks unpaid leave.
 No minimum service is required for eligibility.
-Please refer to Parental Leave Policy and Procedure for more information.

 What about Dependants leave?

 This provides time off for carers of young children or other dependants.
 It is designed to cover emergencies such as break down in childcare arrangements and is unpaid.
-For further information please consult the time off for dependant's policy.
+For further information please consult the time off for dependant's policy and procedure via the intranet, or copies are available from the HR Absence Team.
 What is my entitlement should I decide not to return to work?